 It depends on their network capacity: whether or not they can absorb the amount of traffic that the DDoS attack in question is generating, while still providing service.
 Many DDoS protection and mitigation vendors today have enough network capacity to do so.

-Although the largest DDoS attack Cloudflare has mitigated in terms of volume was 942 Gbps, Cloudflare features 67 Tbps of network capacity, which is much larger than the largest DDoS attacks ever recorded.
-Cloudflare has also mitigated DDoS attacks that featured extremely high packet rates.
+Although the largest DDoS attack Cloudflare has mitigated in terms of volume was 1.2 Tbps, Cloudflare features 155 Tbps of network capacity, which is much larger than the largest DDoS attacks ever recorded.
+Cloudflare has also mitigated DDoS attacks that featured extremely high packet rates and HTTP request rates.
 In June 2020, Cloudflare mitigated a 754 million packet-per-second DDoS attack.
+And in August 2021, Cloudflare mitigated a 17.2 million request-per-second attack.

 It is important to keep in mind that the vast majority of DDoS attacks are not as big as the attacks chronicled in this article.
 Cloudflare's research shows that most DDoS attacks do not exceed 10 Gbps.
 However, even these smaller DDoS attacks can knock websites or applications offline for long periods of time if they do not have DDoS mitigation in place.